raymondclowe/AITGChatBot/ROADMAP.md

 ## 1. LaTeX Support for Math Formulas

 ### Overview
-Enable the chatbot to detect, parse, and render mathematical formulas written in LaTeX notation, providing visual output for complex equations.
+Enable the chatbot to detect, parse, and render mathematical formulas written in LaTeX notation, providing visual output for complex equations, when the system prompt has included instructions to use LaTeX and deliniate it properly with triple backticks (markdown style) or <latex> </latex> (xml style), and always on separate paragraphs, never inline.

 ### Features